MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-firewall-manager/includes/1-introduction.md

 ## What is the main goal?

-By the end of this module, you'll have evaluated Azure Firewall Manager, and learned how Azure Firewall Manager works.
+By the end of this module, you'll have evaluated Azure Firewall Manager, and learned how you can use Azure Firewall Manager to improve security management.